joel-oe-lacey/joel-oe-lacey/README.md

 ## Hey, I’m Joel 👋

-Amateur chef, folk musician, bad mechanic, outdoorsman and all sorts of other things.
+Senior Full Stack Engineer, Amateur chef, folk musician, bad mechanic, outdoorsman and all sorts of other things.

-*Most importantly* I love being empathetic, building up the people around me and collectively working to make awesome technology that makes all our lives just that tiny bit brighter!
+*Most importantly* I love working with empathetic teams, building up the people around me and collectively striving to make AI technology that makes all our lives just that bit brighter and easier.

-**Currently Working In: React, Gatsby, Vue, React Native, JavaScript, jQuery & Node.**
+**Currently Working In: React, Javascript, Python, Langchain, LLama Index, React Native **

-Take a look at some of the things I’m working on below, or just reach out!
+Links to connect with me below!
 I love talking to new people.

 ## Learn about me